SigmaSavage/pdf-template-engine/README.md

 Each field is stored with normalized coordinates relative to the page size:

 - $x, y, width, height \in [0, 1]$ measured from the **top-left** of the page.
-- These normalized values are then mapped to actual pixels when rendering or filling.
+- These normalized values are mapped to actual pixels when rendering or filling.

 Benefits:

 - Templates are **resolution-independent** and work across devices and render scales.
 - You can resize the canvas or render thumbnails without changing the template JSON.

-### UI vs headless modes

-This repository currently provides:

-	- Upload a PDF.
-	- Draw fields visually.
-	- Name and type each field (text, number, date, checkbox).
-	- Save reusable templates in local storage.

-	- Choose a saved template.
-	- Enter values for each field.
-	- Generate and preview/download the filled PDF.

-	- `fillPdfFromTemplate({ pdfBytes, fields, data })` uses pdf-lib to write values into a PDF.
 ### UI vs headless modes

 This repository currently provides: